Need For Speed (NFS) Heat – Best graphics Settings for PC

 settings nfs heat

 These are the optimum settings for NFS heat at its current state.
-These settings should fetch you somewhere around 55-60 FPS.
+These tweaks in the game should fetch you somewhere around 55-60 FPS.
 If these settings are still causing problems, you can disable the AA and lower the graphics to medium.
 That should be enough to run the game at 60FPS+.

 Requires a 64-bit processor and operating system